alchemyplatform/aa-sdk/site/overview/introduction.md

 - Significantly [reduced gas costs](/smart-accounts/accounts/choosing-a-smart-account#benchmarks)
 - ERC-1271 signature support to ensure users can sign messages, such as on Opensea
-- Ownership transfer so that users won’t get locked into a single signer
+- Ownership transfer so that users won’t get locked into a single Signer

 `LightAccount` was audited by Quantstamp ([report](https://github.com/alchemyplatform/light-account/blob/main/Quantstamp-Audit.pdf)).